This post is all about how to plan and execute the perfect week-long vacation for any age in Puerto Vallarta.

 - Mango’s Beach Club – This is a great place to have breakfast.
 They have a breakfast buffet on Sundays.
 We ate here before heading to the Botanical Garden.

 I always prefer to stay in an Airbnb.
 I love being able to cook for myself if I don’t feel like going out.
-It’s much easier to whip up a quick breakfast before heading out on a tour in your own kitchen than being waited on in a restaurant.
+It’s much easier to whip up a quick breakfast before heading out on a tour in your own kitchen than going to a restaurant.

 If you’d rather stay in a hotel, then I always recommend using Booking.com.
 Almost all hotels, including the all-inclusive resorts, are on Booking.
 Plus, they always have some great deals.
 The best part is that they have free cancellation up to a certain date if your plans change!